9beach/hungerford-algebra-solutions/chap-1-3.md

 many subgroups.
 If $\langle a \rangle$ is finite for all $a\in G$, then there are infinitely many finite subgroups of $G$; otherwise
 $\bigcup_{a\in G}\langle a\rangle=G$ is finite, a contradiction.
-Therefore, a infinite group has infinitely many subgroups.$\quad\square$
+Thus a infinite group has infinitely many subgroups.
+Therefore, a group that has only a finite number of subgroups must be finite.$\quad\square$

 **9\.** If $G$ is an abelian group, then the set $T$ of all elements of $G$ with finite order is a subgroup of $G$.
 [Compare Exercise 5.]